gruntwork-io/terraform-aws-utilities/modules/request-quota-increase/README.md

 ## Example code

-See the [quota-increase example](/examples/quota-increase) for working sample code.
+See the [request-quota-increase example](/examples/request-quota-increase) for working sample code.